• Facebook

 Vanilla Raspberry Cupcakes

-These easy vanilla raspberry cupcakes are made from a deliciously moist vanilla cupcake topped with a fresh raspberry buttercream frosting.
+These easy vanilla raspberry cupcakes are a deliciously moist vanilla cupcake topped with a fresh raspberry buttercream frosting.
 They’re bursting with tangy raspberry flavor with the perfect added hint of lemon.

 Jump to: